freelancehunt/Fresque/README.md

 > The `--user` must have permission to read and write to that file (and the parent folder, since the file will be created if non-existent).
 > Relative path is relative to the fresque folder.

-* **startScheduler**

-To start the scheduler worker.

-> `-i` or `--interval` : Polling frequency.
-Number of seconds between each polling.

-Scheduler worker is disabled by default, enable it in the configuration file, in the [Scheduler] section.
-When enabled, it'll be automatically started when using `load()`.

-*Only one scheduler worker can run at the same time*

 * **stop**

 To stop workers.
 Will wait for all jobs to finish, then stop the worker.
 If more than one worker is running, a list of workers will be displayed, to choose the worker to stop.